aws/aperf/docs/README-EKS.md

 ### Step 3: Collect Results

-The `eks-aperf.sh` script will automatically run the following steps:
+The `kubectl aperf` plugin will automatically run the following steps:

 1. **Pod Deployment**: Deploy a privileged pod on the specified node
 2. **APerf Record**: Runs APerf record inside the pod with the specified options